China International Contractors Association

-China International Contractors Association (CHINCA), founded in April 1988 as a nationwide trade organization, CHINCA has been formed voluntarily and legally by enterprises & related organizations engaging in international project contracting, manpower service and other international economic and technical cooperation.
+China International Contractors Association (CHINCA), founded in April 1988 as a nationwide trade organization, has been formed voluntarily and legally by enterprises and related organizations engaging in international project contracting, manpower service and other international economic and technical cooperation.
 It is a nonprofit social body with corporate status, approved by the Ministry of Commerce and registered with the Ministry of Civil Affairs of the People's Republic of China.
 It is a member of International Chamber of Commerce China national committee.